gethugothemes/academia-hugo/README.md

 <div align="center">
   <h1><a href="https://gethugothemes.com/products/academia/" target="_blank" rel="noopener noreferrer">Academia Hugo</a></h1>
-  <p>This theme is a fork of the <a href="https://github.com/gcushen/hugo-academic">Hugo Academic Theme</a>, To setup your project with the Academia Hugo Theme, please read the original theme's <a href="https://sourcethemes.com/academic/docs/" rel="nofollow">documentation</a>.</p>
   <img src="https://user-images.githubusercontent.com/37659754/65593588-9d6f4a80-dfb2-11e9-93f5-cf3c33f2110f.png" width="100%" alt="Liva Blog template by themefisher">
 </div>

+##About
+This is an adaptation of the Jekyll theme [starter-academic](https://github.com/wowchemy/starter-academic) by [wowchemy](https://github.com/wowchemy).
+It supports most of the features of the original theme, and many new features.
+We improved the core design and added more latest features .

 **Key features:**